Learn the In’s and Out’s of Session Hijacking and How to Protect Yourself & Your Website Users

 It’s a dangerous kind of cyberattack that you could unknowingly be vulnerable to.
 In fact, a recent Stake study found that 31% of ecommerce applications are vulnerable to session hijacking.
-Also known as cookie hijacking, session hijacking is a type of attack that could result in a hacker gaining full access to one of your online accounts or one of your website user’s account.
+Also known as cookie hijacking, session hijacking is a type of attack that could result in a hacker gaining full access to one of your online accounts.

 Session hijacking is such a scary concept because of just how many sites we login to each and every day.
 Take a second and think about how many sites you access daily that require you to login in with a set of credentials.
 For the vast majority of us, it’s a number that’s much higher than just one or two.
 It’s also a number that has most likely been steadily growing over time, as more and more online services become a part of our increasingly “connected” lifestyles.
 And since we store extremely sensitive information all over the place online these days, such as credit card or social security numbers, the effects can be devastating.